Mental health and mental health first aiders in the workplace

 What is mental health?

 Good mental health is the ability to handle life's pressures and build positive relationships.
-It enables individuals to cope with life's ups and downs and make valuable contributions to society and within relationships and the workplace.
+It enables individuals to cope with life's ups and downs and make valuable contributions to society, within relationships and in the workplace.

 Prioritising mental health and doing whatever is necessary to keep it safe is now more important than ever.
 The world has seen significant changes in the last few years and these changes have had a negative effect on many peoples’ mental health.